CyDefOps/project-killchain/README.md

+- **Red Team Resources**

-- Red Team Resources: Collection of penetration testing tools, scripts, and techniques for comprehensive vulnerability assessment.
+Collection of penetration testing tools, scripts, and techniques for comprehensive vulnerability assessment.

+- **Blue Team Resources**

-- Blue Team Resources: Wide range of tools for incident response, digital forensics, threat hunting, and hardening security infrastructures.
+Wide range of tools for incident response, digital forensics, threat hunting, and hardening security infrastructures.

+- **IOC Database**

-- IOC Database: A database of IOCs, which includes but are not limited to IP addresses, domain names, URLs, file hashes, etc., associated with known threat actors and their campaigns.
+A database of IOCs, which includes but are not limited to IP addresses, domain names, URLs, file hashes, etc., associated with known threat actors and their campaigns.

+- **Knowledge Base**

-- Knowledge Base: Detailed guides, walkthroughs, and tips related to the latest offensive and defensive cybersecurity tactics, techniques, and procedures (TTPs).
+Detailed guides, walkthroughs, and tips related to the latest offensive and defensive cybersecurity tactics, techniques, and procedures (TTPs).

+- **Open Source**

-- Open Source: Open-source repository welcoming contributions from the community.
+Open-source repository welcoming contributions from the community.